norabellm/norabellm.github.io/content/posts/beginning-cmake.md

     - CMakeLists.txt
 ```

 After creating the build folder and `cd`-ing, then run `cmake ../`.
-These step CMake will making
-compile the `CMakeLists.txt` into compilation instruction script for build system that available in your system such GNU make or ninja that already supplied with.
+These step CMake will compiling the `CMakeLists.txt` into instruction script for build system that available in your system such GNU make or ninja that already supplied with.

 If you run in Linux ecosystem, your probably ended using GNU make.
 If Mac your probably use ninja.
 Lets assume you using Linux then you need run `make` after CMake finish build receipt for you.